cn23070/cn23070.github.io/_posts/2025-07-08-M8-Final-Reflection copy.md

 The skills developed in this module will directly inform and underpin my upcoming **MSc dissertation**, which I hope to base on the same research topic proposed in Assignment 2.
 This continuity will allow me to refine and extend my original methodology using the academic frameworks and ethical considerations explored throughout this module.

-I plan to refine my dissertation using my literature review, improve my research proposal's clarity and methods, apply ethics in data collection, and use tools like Python or Excel for evidence-based analysis.
-I will also continue reflective journaling to enhance academic focus and leadership awareness.
+I now plan to:

+- Use my **literature review structure** to refine my dissertation's background and theoretical framework.
+- Build on my **research proposal**, improving the clarity of its objectives and validity of its methods.
+- Apply ethical evaluation strategies when handling data collection, especially in designing consent, anonymity, and risk mitigation strategies.
+- Carry forward the **statistical knowledge gained** to structure robust, evidence-based arguments, supported by tools such as Python or Excel for data visualisation.
+- Maintain the habit of reflective journaling, which has proven valuable not only for academic clarity but for improving leadership awareness in my professional role.

 In summary, this module has not only equipped me with the tools to produce a credible dissertation but has also elevated the academic quality of my thinking and practice.